elexis/elexis-openid-connect-overlay/README.md

 * On startup with `-Dopenid.unit-test=true` add a unit-test client supporting password grant type
 * Read the mainContact to show in the web-interface from the Elexis database
 * Implement 2-factor-authentication using TOTP
+* Hardcode base tag in header.tag to /openid/
+* Dynamic issuer resolution according to hostname

 ## TODO